department-of-veterans-affairs/vagov-content/pages/alt-covid-research-lp.md

 <ul class="usa-accordion">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="what-is-health-research">What is health research, and why is it important?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="what-is-health-research">What's health research, and why is it important?</button>
 <div id="what-is-health-research" class="usa-accordion-content">

 Research is an organized process to gather information so we can better understand a specific problem.
 Health (or medical) research helps us answer big questions about human health, like "How does COVID-19 affect different groups of people?" and "How can we find an effective vaccine?"